Get the most out of your shell

 The expression is a bit more complex than it should be because of a strange

-(which is admittedly rare), we fallback to zile
+(which is admittedly rare), we fallback to zile, an emacs-like

 lightweight editor.